StreamX Command Line Interface (CLI)

 There are also two configuration sources specific to StreamX CLI: StreamX Options and StreamX Home.

-The StreamX Option config source allows you to set selected properties using CLI options.
+The StreamX Option config source allows you to set selected properties with CLI options.
 For example, passing the --ingestion-url option sets streamx.ingestion.url for CLI command invocation.

 The StreamX Home config source allows you to configure a local development environment.
 This config source loads properties from the ${user.home}/.streamx/config/application.properties file.